MonaNaamani/Programming-Notes/JavaScript.md

 - Single quotes: `'Hello'`.
 -  Backticks: ``` `Hello` ```.

 Double and single quotes are “simple” quotes.
 There’s practically no difference between them in JavaScript.
 Backticks are “extended functionality” quotes.
-They allow us to embed variables and expressions into a string by wrapping them in `${…}`.
+They allow us to embed variables and expressions into a string by wrapping them in `${…}`. a template literal is wrapped by backticks ` (this key is usually located on the top of your keyboard, left of the 1 key).
+Inside the template literal, you’ll see a placeholder, ${...}.
+The value of ... is inserted into the template literal.

 #### 2. Number